pbarjoueian/pertimental/README.rst

-A Python Persian Text sentiment Analyser
+A Python Persian Text Sentiment Analyser
 =======================

 A package for determining sentiment score of Persian texts.
 I used NLTK, Hazm packages and Naive Bayes classifier for this purpose.